xapian/xapian-docsprint/glossary.rst

  The document data is one of several types of information that can be associated with each document, the contents can be set to be anything in any format, examples include fields such as URL, document title, and an excerpt of text from the document.
-If you wish to interpolate with Omega, it should contain name=value pairs, one per line (recent versions of Omega also support one field value per line, and can assign names to line numbers in the query template).
+If you wish to interoperate with Omega, it should contain name=value pairs, one per line (recent versions of Omega also support one field value per line, and can assign names to line numbers in the query template).